Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Conclusion

 \section{Conclusion}

-This work aims to highlight the critical role of \textbf{software engineering process metrics} in understanding and mitigating the risk of vulnerability reintroduction.
-By shifting the focus from file-level vulnerability prediction to commit-level analysis of security fixes, we underscore the importance of detecting risky changes not only at the moment they are introduced, but also \textbf{across long sequence of changes} that capture how vulnerabilities evolve and re-emerge over time.
-Our approach emphasizes that \textbf{vulnerability reintroduction is rarely the result of a single isolated action, but instead emerges from cumulative sequences of development activities and socio-technical conditions}.
+To our knowledge, this is the first work to highlight the critical role of software engineering process metrics in understanding and mitigating the risk of vulnerability reintroduction.
+By shifting focus from file-level vulnerability prediction to analyzing sequences of security fixing commits, we underscore the importance of detecting vulnerability enabling engineering activities longitudinally.
+Our approach emphasizes that vulnerability reintroduction is rarely the result of a single isolated action, but instead emerges from cumulative sequences of engineering activities and socio-technical conditions.

+\begin{acks} The work in this paper was partially funded by the Office of Naval Research (ONR) (Grant\#: G2A62826). \end{acks}